Be it your workplace or living area, taking precautions against fire risk is mandatory.

 Firexo 9ltr is one of the best examples of this type.

 What You Need To Do For Fire Extinguisher Maintenance

-One of the most important factors in carrying out the maintenance of fire extinguishers is keeping that extinguisher labelled with work which has been carried out upon it.
-Practicing the labelling will make it easier to record important information.
+One of the most important factors in carrying out the maintenance of fire is keeping that extinguisher labelled with work that has been carried out upon it.
+Practising labelling will make it easier to record important information.

 In order to make sure that the fire extinguishers are working properly, keep in mind the following guidelines –

 - The fire extinguisher should be easily accessible; it makes no sense to have a good fire extinguisher if you can’t reach it easily in case of fire emergencies.